 Different professional bodies have different requirements for their members, and may even have different levels of membership.
 For example, one such body, the British Association for Counselling and Psychotherapy (BACP) requires members to have completed a minimum of 450 hours of formal training, in addition to 450 hours of supervised practice with clients (at least 150 of which was completed after receiving a diploma).

 Offering a form of self-regulation for counsellors and therapists, while there is no legal obligation to belong to a professional body, being a member can provide not only valuable benefits for the therapists themselves, but for their clients as well.
 Members of many professional bodies must meet and follow strict codes of ethics, as well as complaints procedures.
-Finding a therapist who is registered or accredited with a professional body can be a sign of significant levels of training and experience, however not all professional bodies have the same standards or expectations from members.
-As an individual seeking professional help and support, this can make the whole process feel like a minefield.
+Finding a therapist who is registered or accredited with a professional body can be a sign of significant levels of training and experience,however, it’s important to remember that not all professional bodies have the same standards or expectations.
+You can find out more about professional bodies and counsellor registers and their individual requirements, their code of ethics, and how you can get in contact with them if you are concerned via their websites.

 How to find a qualified, experienced, accredited therapist